 Spend quality time getting to know happy elephants in their natural surroundings.
 Create lifelong memories of a full day interacting, feeding, playing and bathing with elephants in the beautiful Chiang Mai countryside.

-The Perfect Family Day with Elephants (FD)
+The Perfect Family Day with Elephants (HD)

 Thailand, Chiang Mai